Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Curvature computation

 We will see that the projection $\bP_{\taubf_{t}}^{\perp}(\cdot)$ does not induce a term in the first shape derivative, compare Lemma~\ref{lem:shape_der_wg_jump}.
 Therefore one could neglect it if a gradient based algorithm is applied to solve the problem numerically.
-For a shape Newton algorithm, where additionally the second shape derivative is involved, however, the projection induces additional terms and thus, for sake of completeness, is kept in the following.
+For a shape Newton algorithm, where additionally the second shape derivative is involved, however, the projection induces additional terms and cannot be omitted.
+Thus, for sake of completeness, it is kept in the following.

 Before transforming the perturbed geometric quantities back to the initial shape $\T_h$ we define the following basic properties.
 Let $\Phi: \hat{\Surf}\rightarrow \Surf$ be a mapping between two manifolds.
-For scalar functions $f: \Surf\to \VR$ we have the chain rule
+For scalar functions $f: \Surf\to \VR$ and the identity matrix $\bI$ we have the chain rule

 and for a vector valued function $f:\Surf\to\VR^3$